miemiemmmm/Nearl/docs/source/install_valid.rst

 capability against the architectures embedded in the extension, and run a small voxelization to confirm the kernels actually execute.

+Following is an example output from the validation.

 .. code-block:: bash

   $ python -m nearl.valid_installation